OrchardCMS/OrchardCore/README.md

 ### Using Kestrel

-call 'dnx kestrel'
+call 'dnx web'

-Then in your browser, call the url... http://localhost:5001/setup/index
+Then in your browser, call the url... http://localhost:5001

 ### Using Console